Guide for new liquor licensees

 The Office of Liquor and Gaming Regulation (OLGR) and the Queensland Police Service can ask to see your liquor licence under the Liquor Act 1992.

 You should be familiar with and understand your licence conditions.
-You must comply with them, or you will be committing an offence under the Liquor Act 1992.
+You must comply with them, or you'll be committing an offence under the Liquor Act 1992.

 Read about what OLGR compliance officers will be checking when they inspect your premises.

-Enforcement action may be taken for breaches, including formal written warnings, penalty infringement notices, prosecutions or disciplinary action.
+We may take enforcement action for breaches, including formal written warnings, penalty infringement notices, prosecutions or disciplinary action.

 View an example licence for an explanation of the terms used.